 I have been wanting to share our story for a while now, but I was thrown into the Autism world like I was hit by a truck.
 I will never forget the appointment on that November morning in 2013 where I was officially told Jayden had Autism Spectrum Disorder and there was really no telling what his future would be.
 I thought I was prepared but my five-month pregnant self was in utter shock and I am so thankful my mom had come to the appointment with me since my husband was away fulfilling his duty to the US Navy.

-Most people who grew up with me remember me as opinioned, outspoken, loud, and outgoing person.
+Most people who grew up with me remember me as an opinioned, outspoken, loud, and outgoing person.
 I will even admit I was very judgmental.
 I was supposed to be some high powered Cooperate Lawyer climbing the ranks in Corporate America and I spent many years in college setting towards that goal, the goal I thought would make my life perfect and happy.

 Jayden lives his life with a smile on his face every day through any situation.
 He has been hospitalized too many times to even count because along with Autism Spectrum Disorder he also has Epilepsy.
-Even during every hospital stay, his smile stayed on his face.
+During every hospital stay, his smile stayed on his face.

-Through our journey which has been a roller coaster ride that has lasted five years, I have found my biggest challenges is navigating my way through the services he needs for success and the resources that exist and how to obtain these services.
+Through our journey which has been a roller coaster ride that has lasted six years, I have found my biggest challenges is navigating my way through the services Jayden needs for success and the resources that exist and how to obtain these services.